Sarthakag21/fintech-fraud-detection-ci-cd/README.md

 ## 🔗 Related Project

-This repository is an extension of the **[Real-Time FinTech Fraud Detection Pipeline](https://github.com/Sarthakag21/fintech-fraud-detection)**, focusing specifically on deployment automation and Infrastructure as Code for Azure Databricks.
+This repository is an extension of the **[FinTech Fraud Detection Pipeline](https://github.com/Sarthakag21/fintech-fraud-detection)**, focusing specifically on deployment automation and Infrastructure as Code for Azure Databricks.